 I’m sharing a fun way to create a ridiculously easy kids table that is sure to keep kids entertained while enjoying healthy snacks as part of a sponsored series with GoGo squeeZ and Socialstars. #GoGosqueeZSquad.

-With the holiday season still in full swing and New Year’s parties coming up this week, I thought it would be a great time to share some ridiculously easy tips for creating a kid’s table that will keep all those little ones entertained at least long enough for you to enjoy a conversation or a plate of food 😉 As a mom, I know this is HUGE.
+With the holiday season still in full swing and New Year’s parties coming up this week, I thought it would be a great time to share some ridiculously easy tips for creating an easy kids table that will keep all those little ones entertained at least long enough for you to enjoy a conversation or a plate of food 😉 As a mom, I know this is HUGE.
 Of course, it doesn’t even have to be a separate table that kids sit at for a meal, but just having a place for them to get creative, have a snack (mine are constantly asking for one!) and play together is a great idea!

 With that said, here we go: